Home | CV | Research

 Disclaimer: The views expressed herein are solely those of the author and do not represent the views of Banco de Portugal or the Eurosystem.

-Applied Research
+Applied and Policy Research

 Publications